xStarbound/xStarbound/README.md

 Feel free to ask @FezzedOne about adding support for mods that are partially or totally incompatible with xStarbound to this patch, or contribute your own PR!

-> **Note:** xSBCompat support for Stardust Core and Quickbar Mini is _not_ planned due to those mods' heavy reliance on engine exploits that are no longer supported by xStarbound and unfortunately require extensive, painful workarounds to patch out.
+> **Note:** xSBCompat support for Stardust Core and Classic Quickbar is _not_ planned due to those mods' heavy reliance on engine exploits that are no longer supported by xStarbound and unfortunately require extensive, painful workarounds to patch out.
 Additionally, the authors of many of the mods listed above will _not_ respond (or will respond in stupid ways) to xStarbound-related support requests for stupid reasons, so don't expect «first-party» support for mods covered by this patch.

 ### ✅ Compatible